SkyLostTR/whatsapp-mattermost/README.md

 - ✅ Good for smaller chats
 - ❌ Slower for large chats
 - ❌ May hit rate limits
+- ⚠️ Posts appear under the account performing the import, not original sender names

 ### Method 3: File Export